Congham

 Congham is a village and civil parish in the English county of Norfolk.

 It is situated some 6 mi east of the town of King's Lynn and 34 mi west of the city of Norwich.

 History

 Congham's name is of Anglo-Saxon origin and derives from the Old English for a farmstead or homestead built upon a mound.

 In the Domesday Book of 1086, Congham is recorded as a settlement of 54 households located in the hundred of Freebridge.
 The village was divided between the estates of William de Warenne and Berner the Bowman.

 Congham Oil Mill was built in the village in 1797 and was used to process whale carcasses into oils and other products.
 The whales were brought to Congham from King's Lynn.

 In 1973, remains of a Roman villa were discovered close to Congham.
 Several artefacts were recovered from the site and are now exhibited in King's Lynn Museum.

+Since the 1960s, Congham has hosted an annual snail race.

 Geography

-According to the 2011 Census, Congham is a settlement of 241 residents living in 116 households.
+According to the 2021 census, the population of Congham is 236 people which shows a decrease from the 241 people listed in the 2011 census.

-Congham falls within the constituency of North West Norfolk and is represented at Parliament by James Wild MP of the Conservative Party.

 The River Cong rises close to the village and joins the River Babingley close to Hillington.